ycrc/ycrc.github.io/docs/clusters-at-yale/data/cluster-storage.md

 !!! info "Snapshot sizes"
     Because of the way snapshots are stored, sizes will not be correctly reported until you copy your files/directories back out of the `.snapshots` directory.

+## Other Storage Options

+If you or your group finds HPC storage does not accommodate your needs, please see the [off-cluster research data storage](/data) page or the [ITS Storage Finder](https://storage-finder.yale.edu).